Sagrada Família: 21st century

 The central nave vaulting was completed in 2000 and the main tasks since then have been the construction of the transept vaults and apse.
 In 2002, the Sagrada Família Schools building was relocated from the eastern corner of the site to the southern corner, and began housing an exhibition.
 The school was originally designed by Gaudí in 1909 for the children of the construction workers.

 As of 2006, work concentrated on the crossing and supporting structure for the main steeple of Jesus Christ as well as the southern enclosure of the central nave, which will become the Glory façade.
-Computer-aided design technology has allowed stone to be shaped off-site by a CNC milling machine, whereas in the 20th century the stone was carved by hand.
-In 2008, some renowned Catalan architects advocated halting construction to respect Gaudí's original designs, which, although they were not exhaustive and were partially destroyed, have been partially reconstructed in recent years.
+Computer-aided design technology has allowed stone to be shaped off-site by a computer numerical control milling machine, whereas in the 20th century the stone was carved by hand.
+In 2008, some renowned Catalan architects advocated halting construction to respect Gaudí's original designs, which, although they were not exhaustive and were partially destroyed, have been partially reconstructed in the early 21st century.

 Since 2013, AVE high-speed trains have passed near Sagrada Família through a tunnel that runs beneath the centre of Barcelona.
 The tunnel's construction, which began on 26 March 2010, was controversial.
-The Ministry of Public Works of Spain (Ministerio de Fomento) claimed the project posed no risk to the church.
+The Ministry of Public Works of Spain (Ministerio de Fomento) said the project posed no risk to the church.
 Sagrada Família engineers and architects disagreed, saying there was no guarantee that the tunnel would not affect the stability of the building.
 The Board of the Sagrada Família (Patronat de la Sagrada Família) and the neighborhood association AVE pel Litoral (AVE by the Coast) led a campaign against this route for the AVE, without success.
 In October 2010, the tunnel boring machine reached the church underground under the location of the building's principal façade.
 Service through the tunnel was inaugurated on 8 January 2013.
-Track in the tunnel makes use of a system by Edilon Sedra in which the rails are embedded in an elastic material to dampen vibrations.
+Track in the tunnel makes use of a system by Edilon Sedra in which the rails are embedded in an elastic material to damp vibrations.

 The main nave was covered and an organ was installed in mid-2010, allowing the still-unfinished building to be used for liturgies.
 The church was consecrated by Pope Benedict XVI on 7 November 2010 in front of a congregation of 6,500 people.
 A further 50,000 people followed the consecration Mass from outside the basilica, where more than 100 bishops and 300 priests were on hand to distribute Holy Communion.